 BPD also shares symptoms with other personality disorders like histrionic personality disorder and antisocial personality disorder.
 This confusion is why it is essential to seek personalized mental health treatment from a professional, rather than trying to diagnose yourself or a loved one.

-BPD commonly co-occurs with bipolar disorder, which can make each disorder more severe and unpredictable.
-Borderline personality disorder and bipolar create mood, irritability and behavioral changes that affects each segment of an individual’s life.
+- BPD and Bipolar: BPD commonly co-occurs with bipolar disorder, which can make each disorder more severe and unpredictable.
+Borderline personality disorder and bipolar create mood, irritability and behavioral changes that affect each segment of an individual’s life.

 BPD and Substance Abuse